buymeasoda/soda-theme/README.md

 ## Notes

 There are some aspects of the theme design that aren't yet complete such as the Find / Replace button text colour.
+There are also other areas I would like to improve such as the overall quickpanel design.

+At this stage, access to styling those features is either unvailable, limited, or I haven't figured out the correct rules.